Employer of Record

 Pensions:

-• First Pillar (Mandatory): Managed by the Social Insurance Agency, with funds not invested but recorded and valorized.
+• First Pillar (Mandatory): Managed by the Social Insurance Institution, with funds recorded in the public system.

-• Second Pillar (Voluntary): Operates through Open Pension Funds where the funds are invested and managed to grow.
+• Second Pillar (Optional participation model): Operates through Open Pension Funds for eligible participants under the statutory framework.

-• Third Pillar (Voluntary): Includes Employee Pension Schemes and Individual Retirement Accounts, allowing employees to save more for retirement.
+• Third Pillar (Voluntary): Includes Employee Pension Schemes and individual retirement savings arrangements, allowing employees to save more for retirement.

 • The retirement age is 60 for women and 65 for men, though some employees may qualify for early retirement under special conditions.